KonjacSource/Lists/README.md

 # Lists
 Useless ways to write list in java.

-maybe can help you learn generic programming.
+Maybe could help you learn generic programming.